The Supermarket Model with Known and Predicted Service Times: Conclusion

 \section{Conclusion}

-We have considered (primarily through simulation) the supermarket model in the setting where service times are predicted.
+We have considered, primarily through simulation, the supermarket model in the setting where service times are predicted.
 As a starting point, however, we considered the baseline where service times are known.
-Our results show that in the ``standard'' supermarket model (exponential service times, Poisson arrivals) as well as more generally, even though the power of two choices provides tremendous gains over a single choice, there remains substantial further performance gains to be achieved when one make use of known service times.
-In particular, using a service-aware scheduling policy such as SRPT can yield significant performance gains under high loads.
-This immediately raises natural theoretical questions, such as deriving equations for the supermarket model using least loaded server selection with shortest job first or shortest remaining processing time, which would extend the recent work of \cite{DBLP:journals/pomacs/HellemansH18}.
+Our results show that in the ``standard'' supermarket model (exponential service times, Poisson arrivals) as well as more generally, even though the supermarket model provides tremendous gains over a single choice, there remains substantial further performance gains to be achieved when one makes use of known service times.
+In particular, a service-aware scheduling policy such as SRPT can yield significant performance gains under high loads.
+This raises natural theoretical questions, such as deriving equations for the supermarket model using least loaded server selection with shortest job first or shortest remaining processing time, which would extend the recent work of \cite{DBLP:journals/pomacs/HellemansH18}.

 However, our more important direction is to introduce the idea of using {\em predicted service times} in this setting.
-Our simulation-based study suggests that the power of two choices maintains most of its power even when using predictions.
+Our simulation-based study allows us to evaluate this setting also on real-world traces, and suggests that the supermarket model maintains most of its power even when using predictions, as long as they are reasonably precise.
 We also find some interesting, potentially counterintuitive effects.
-For example, when predictions are sufficiently inaccurate performance is better when using queue lengths rather than the predicted load when choosing a queue, even when using the predictions to schedule within the queue.
+For example, \replaced{choosing queue by length rather than predicted load can be beneficial when predictions are also used within the queue}{using queue lengths rather than the predicted load when choosing a queue can lead to better performance when also using the predictions to schedule within the queue}, because when predictions are sufficiently inaccurate using them for both choosing a queue and scheduling within \replaced{it}{the queue} can be detrimental.
 We view our results as showing the use of predicted service times in large-scale distributed systems can be quite promising in terms of improving performance.

+A practical piece of advice we can give for implementation in concrete systems is using shortest queue selection and PSPJF.
+This policy is simple to understand and implement, and our results show it performs very well in a quite wide variety of cases, being outperformed by non size-based scheduling only in extreme cases where predictions are particularly non-informative.
+While SPRPT for example can be a better scheduling policy when predictions are quite accurate, PSJPF appears more robust.
+To evaluate the benefits of this policy and to possibly find better solutions for particular use cases, a further step can be replaying system traces in a simulator as done in this work.

 Our work highlights many open practical questions on how to optimize these kinds of systems when using predictions, as well as many open theoretical questions regarding how to analyze these kinds of systems.
 For example, suitable mechanisms for managing jobs that exceed their predicted service time offer further potential for important improvements.
 Perhaps most interesting is developing appropriate theories of fairness when using predictions.
 A short job predicted to have a long service time may face long delays before service; how to achieve a suitable notion of fairness when using predictions clearly merits further study.